-Wagner boss Yevgeny Prigozhin feared dead after Russia plane crash
+Wagner boss Yevgeny Prigozhin presumed dead after Russia plane crash

 Grey Zone said local residents heard two bangs before the crash and saw two vapour trails.

-Tass news agency said the plane caught fire on hitting the ground, adding that four bodies had already been found.
+Tass news agency said the plane, an Embraer Legacy belonging to Prigozhin, caught fire on hitting the ground.

 The aircraft had been in the air for less than half an hour, it said.